 Approved Sites

 Your distance learning students have access to a network of over 700 approved, proctored testing sites worldwide.
-You can view a current list of approved sites and locations by using the Proctor Designation application's Proctor Search feature.
+You can view a current list of approved sites and locations by using the Proctor Selection application's Proctor Search feature.
 If students have searched the list and are still unable to find an approved proctor near them, they can submit a request for an alternate proctor.

 Fees

 Approved, off-campus proctors are not affiliated with FSU, charge for services, and often require pre-payment.
 Instructors should provide appropriate disclosures in their course syllabus when requiring students to test with an off-campus proctor or facility.
 Upon your request, you can offer free proctored testing for your local online students at the main campus Testing Center.
-For instructions on requesting services, see the section titled Service Requests below and the Requesting Services page
+For instructions on requesting services, see the section titled Service Requests below and the Requesting Services page.

 Proctor Verification